xiaofangxd/MTEFIM/README.md

-# MFEAIM
+# MFEFIM
-We provided python implementations for multi-form evolutionary algorithm for influence maximization (MFEAIM).
+We provided python implementations for multi-form evolutionary framework for influence maximization (MFEFIM).
 When the paper is accepted, we will publish all the source code.